Wolf3s/xbmc4xbox-python/python/Doc/c-api/typeobj.rst

 .. c:member:: objobjargproc PyMappingMethods.mp_ass_subscript

-   This function is used by :c:func:`PyObject_SetItem` and :c:func:`PyObject_DelItem`.
-It has the same signature as :c:func:`PyObject_SetItem`, but *v* can also be set to *NULL* to delete an item.
-If this slot is *NULL*, the object does not support item assignment and deletion.
+   This function is used by :c:func:`PyObject_SetItem` and has the same signature.
+If this slot is *NULL*, the object does not support item assignment.

 .. _sequence-structs: